ssanjose/sortingalgovisualizertool/README.md

 This project was inspired by Clément Mihailescu.

 I created this project to challenge myself with visualization techniques and sorting algorithms.
+You can see the whole project at https://ssanjose.github.io/sortingalgovisualizertool/

 ## Algorithms include